 - Complete a vocabulary worksheet, identifying English words that derive from Latin.

 - Complete a worksheet identifying the setting (on a map) and time period (on a timeline) of the story.

-Study enhancements within each book's page take you to useful websites for more information and activity ideas.
-In the study for Carry On, Mr. Bowditch, you might check out images of Nathaniel Bowditch, an article about real ships of Bowditch’s era, a diagram of a warship from 1728, a “kid-friendly” explanation of yellow fever, the latest edition of Bowditch’s famous book, American Practical Navigator, and other weblinks that enrich the study.
+"Learning Links" within each book's page take you to useful websites for more information and activity ideas.
+In the study for Carry On, Mr. Bowditch, you might check out images of Nathaniel Bowditch, an article about real ships of Bowditch’s era, a diagram of a warship from 1728, a “kid-friendly” explanation of yellow fever, the latest edition of Bowditch’s famous book, American Practical Navigator, and other web links that enrich the study.

 A “Beyond the Book” section adds additional activity suggestions.
 For Carry On, Mr. Bowditch, these include ideas such as visiting Bowditch’s home in Salem, Massachusetts (if that’s possible); making your own spyglass; or making your own sextant.

+Students in the primary grades can participate by listening to an audiobook presentation of a novel if they are not yet able to read the novel itself.
+Older students can read independently, or you can use books as family read alouds.
 While the reading and academic activities might be done independently, many of the other activities are best suited to a group of two or more students.
 Younger students might skip some of the academic work.
-It seems to me that the ideal grade levels for these studies are grades four through eight.
+(It seems to me that the ideal grade levels for these studies are grades four through eight.)

 LitWits' experiential, hands-on approach might well be more successful in getting students excited about reading good literature than a more academic approach.